sermon: Wilderness Wandering (Part One)

 You might recall that Moses asked his father-in-law, Hobab, to be, "eyes to us."
 His father-in-law had several different names, but where Moses asked him this, his name was Hobab.
 Moses asked Hobab to be "eyes to us."
 In other words, to be a guide, because he was familiar with the area.
 It was almost like home to him.
 Remember that Moses spent forty years out in that same general area, but nobody knew that wilderness like Hobab did, and so Moses asked him to be eyes for them.

 Now what does that make Hobab?
 In this position, Hobab became a type of God's Holy Spirit giving guidance, which is telling us in the analogy that God does not leave us alone.
-He says, "I will come unto you."
-Jesus said, "I will come unto you."
-By their spirit they come.
-He said, "We will take up our abode in you."
-And so even though we are out in this uncharted wilderness, there is a promise from Him that He will be with us by means of His spirit.
+He says, "I will come to you."
+Jesus said, "I will come to you."
+By Their Spirit they come.
+He said, "We will take up Our abode in you."
+And so even though we are out in this uncharted wilderness, there is a promise from Him that He will be with us by means of His Spirit.
 So we are never really alone like we might think we are alone if we are walking by sight.

 The Cloud and the Fire were symbols of God's presence, and that circumstance by itself is somewhat comforting, but it also added a fairly stressful situation into this mix because they never knew when the Cloud or Fire would move, and God always set the timing.
 That is another point to remember.
 God runs things, and when we go off on our own, we are in trouble.
 We have to learn to be looking toward Him at all times.
 They had to be in a constant state of readiness, with one eye cocked on the Cloud.
 In that sense God is showing that they were literally living by sight.
 You see, He gives us something to let us understand that they are not quite the same as us.
 They were living by sight.
 We are not.
 So, once converted, do we see God in our lives, and then totally tied to when and where the invisible God is leading us?